python-cmd2/cmd2/docs/features/argument_processing.rst

 To add additional text to the end of the generated help message, use the ``epilog`` variable::

-   import argparse
-   from cmd2 import with_argparser
+   from cmd2 import Cmd2ArgumentParser, with_argparser

-   argparser = argparse.ArgumentParser(description='create an html tag',
+   argparser = Cmd2ArgumentParser(description='create an html tag',
                                   epilog='This command cannot generate tags with no content, like <br/>.') argparser.add_argument('tag', help='tag') argparser.add_argument('content', nargs='+', help='content to surround with tag')
    @with_argparser(argparser)